-In the directors' opinion:
+The directors of the company declare that:

-- the attached financial statements and notes thereto comply with the Corporations Act 2001, the Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - the attached financial statements and notes thereto comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in note 2 to the financial statements; - the attached financial statements and notes thereto give a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of its performance for the financial year ended on that date; - there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.

-The directors have been given the declarations required by section 295A of the Corporations Act 2001.
+- 1. The financial statements, comprising the statement of comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity, accompanying notes, are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards and the Corporations Regulations 2001; and - b. give a true and fair view of the consolidated entity's financial position as at 30 June 2013 and of its performance for the year ended on that date. - 2.
+The company has included in the notes to the financial statements an explicit and unreserved statement of compliance with International Financial Reporting Standards. - 3.
+In the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 4.
+The directors have been given the declarations required by section 295A.

-Signed in accordance with a resolution of directors made pursuant to section 295(5) of the Corporations Act 2001.

-On behalf of the directors
+This declaration is made in accordance with a resolution of the Board of Directors and is signed for and on behalf of the directors by:

-Red Phillip
+Rob Phillips

-Rob Phillips Executive Director - Chairman Sydney, 30 August 2012
+Executive Director - Chairman

+Sheena Jack

-Sheena Jack Non-Executive Director
+Non-Executive Director